thehyve/transmartApp-doc/source/smartr.rst

 |smartr_heatmap_toolbar|

--   **Marker statistic**: a dropdown that allows choosing several statistics that can be used to display in the most left column of the heatmap.
+-   **Marker statistic**: a dropdown (default: *coef*) that allows choosing several statistics that can be used to display in the most left column of the heatmap.
 Available options: *coef*, *variance*, *range*, *mean*, and *median*.

--   **Colour scheme**: set the heatmap colours different multiple or single colour schemas.
+-   **Colour scheme**: set the heatmap colours different multiple or single colour schemas, default is *Red to Green Schema*.

 -   **Zoom**: make everything smaller or bigger.

 -   **Apply cutoff**: remove rows from the heatmap based on a cut-off on the chosen ranking criteria.
+    There is also a reset button.

 -   **Clustering**: the toolbar allows the user to create clustering instead of normal ordering, using the *R* functions for ``dist()`` for calculating distances and ``hclust()``